Why does a chest‑pain question on a Shadow Health exam feel like a trap?

 - If the exam reveals a pericardial rub and the ECG lacks ST‑elevation, then order a troponin, start NSAIDs, and arrange cardiology follow‑up.

-This structure mirrors the decision tree embedded in Shadow Health’s algorithm, and the system awards extra points for each “if‑then” statement that correctly matches the data you collected Simple, but easy to overlook..
+This structure mirrors the decision tree embedded in Shadow Health’s algorithm, and the system awards extra points for each “if‑then” statement that correctly matches the data you collected That's the part that actually makes a difference.
+That alone is useful..

 7. Use the “Reflection” Tab for Metacognition